martibosch/pystream-example/analysis-dag.md

 Since the dataset with highest resolution is the DEM, we will align our datasets to it.

+## Notes

+* Saving `.nc` files aligned to a finer resolution is verbose and space inefficient, so we will just crop them first, and align them in runtime within the `STREAM` step (thus avoiding to store the files)

 ```mermaid
 graph TD
 DEM[DEM tif] --> CROP(Crop to watershed extent);